Applying for a marine licence

 In most cases applicants are required to place a public notice of their proposals in a local newspaper.
 This notification will direct interested members of the public to a public building where the applicant must arrange for copies of the application and supporting documents to be available.
 The notice will also provide the public with contact details so that they can make any representations concerning the application to us.

 We will provide the applicant with the text that must be used in the notice after an application is received.

 There are no statutory timescales for determining marine licence applications.
-However, our service level agreements (SLA) for determination are:
+However, we do have agreements on timescales in place called service level agreements (SLAs).

-- Band 3 application - none, as projects are varied and often complex in nature determination time can vary significantly
+- Band 3 application – we do not have a SLA timescale.
+Band 3 projects are varied and often complex in nature so determination time can vary significantly.

 Are other permissions required if a marine licence has been granted?

 A marine licence does not absolve you from applying for any other necessary consents or permissions that may be required prior to works being undertaken.

 The following is not an exhaustive list and further advice should be sought from relevant bodies including the Local Planning Authority.

 All intrusive works on the seabed within 12 nautical miles of the coast may require consent from The Crown Estate.
 E-mail firstname.lastname@example.org for further information or clarification as to whether a small works consent is required.
 If consent is required, a short application form will need to be completed and the application will take up to four weeks to process.